manjureddy7/jatayu/readme.md

 ## Usage ⚠️	✅

-Create an empty directory and type `jatayu` in the terminal of the newly created folder.
+After installation, create an empty directory anywhere you want and type `jatayu` in the terminal of the newly created folder.
 Voila! you will be prompted to answer two basic questions go ahead and answer them !

 ```
   1. Please enter your Directory name where your future project will reside